DPT Games Prefab Painter

 Active Palette File & Save As New Saves your current palette as a reusable project asset.
 Load different palettes via the object field to switch between prop sets or biome themes instantly.

 Thumbnail Grid Shows icon previews for all loaded prefabs.
-Hover over any thumbnail to see a larger preview and the asset name.
+Hovering over any thumbnail renders an expanded, high-resolution preview card that automatically rotates the object.
 Right-click a thumbnail to open the prefab, create a variant, or toggle its active state in the palette.

 Spawn Weight Select one or more prefabs in the palette to reveal the Selected Item Settings panel.
 Use the Spawn Weight slider or field to control how frequently that prefab appears relative to others during painting — a value of 2 makes it spawn twice as often as a prefab weighted at 1.
 A small w badge on the thumbnail indicates a non-default weight is active.
 Weights are saved with the palette file.

-Groups The first group acts as your main active palette.
+Groups & Overrides The first group acts as your main active palette.
 Add more groups with + Add Group to organise assets by type, biome, or any other category.
 Press 19 / 0 to switch between groups quickly.
+You can also configure specific overrides for Spawn Layers, Paintable Layers, Parent Objects, and Terrain Splatmap Filters on a per-group basis for complex multi-group setups.

 Marquee Selection Click and drag over the thumbnail grid to select multiple prefabs at once.
 Use this to bulk-move or remove a set of assets.